richardanaya/js_ffi/README.md

 * flexible enough to work with nodejs and apis beyond the stand browser apis
 * works with web assembly languages other than Rust

-Think of it like a ust version of javascript's `<function>.call(<object>,a0,a1,...)` but limited by web assembly cross environment restrictions.
+Think of it like a Rust version of javascript's `<function>.call(<object>,a0,a1,...)` but limited by web assembly's function call restrictions.

 ## Hello World!